 - The soil is drying out more quickly and you're finding that you need to water your plant more frequently

 - Your houseplant isn't growing, or has become wobbly or unstable

-The best time of year to repot your plant is the Spring.
-This is because the new growth at this time of year works in both directions and the roots will quickly grow into the new space and establish faster.
+The best time of year to repot your plant is in in the Spring.
+This is because the new growth at this time of year works in both directions and the roots will quickly establish into the new space.

-However, it is true that many houseplants won't mind being repotted at other times of the year - as long as you avoid overwatering and keep exposure to the cold to a minimum.
+However, many houseplants won't mind being repotted at other times of the year - as long as you don't overwater or let them get too cold!